Buying Property in Australia as a New Zealander: The Complete 2026 Guide

 The Good News

-This guidewalks through the full picture: visa status, lending policy, credit scoring, genuine savings rules, KiwiSaver mechanics, NZ income and debt treatment, currency strategy, LMI and the First Home Guarantee, taxation on both sides ofthe Tasman, the special cases (buying with an Australian partner, buying as anon-resident investor, building rather than buying), and the practical processsteps that trip Kiwi buyers up.
+This guide walks through the full picture: visa status, lending policy, credit scoring, genuine savings rules, what KiwiSaver can and can't do when buying in Australia, NZ income and debt treatment, currency strategy, LMI and the First Home Guarantee, taxation considerations on both sides of the Tasman, the special cases (buying with an Australian partner, buying as a non-resident investor, building rather than buying), and the practical process steps that trip Kiwi buyers up.

 Can a New Zealander Buy Property in Australia?